u2x1/wl-bot/README.md

 ## How it works

-The program uses the [mirai-api-http](https://github.com/mamoe/mirai-api-http) to communicate with _Mirai_, and get updates from Telegram through _Webhook_.
+The program uses the [mirai-api-http](https://github.com/mamoe/mirai-api-http) to communicate with [Mirai](https://github.com/mamoe/mirai), and get updates from Telegram through _Webhook_.

 ## What it can do